Possible hurricane poses threat to NASA's Artemis moon launch plans

 But the Space Launch System rocket's road to launch has been rocky, and now the weather threatens additional delay.

-The National Hurricane Center predicts a storm, known as tropical depression No. 9, will strengthen into a major hurricane — Ian — in the next few days, crossing western Cuba and then hitting the southwest coast of Florida.
+The National Hurricane Center predicts a storm, known as tropical depression No. 9, will strengthen into a major hurricane — Ian is the next available name — in the next few days, crossing western Cuba and then hitting the southwest coast of Florida just south of Tampa.

 The predicted track shows the storm moving to the northeast across the Florida peninsula, possibly bringing tropical storm force winds or higher to the Kennedy Space Center, where the SLS rocket sits exposed atop pad 39B.